testablehttpclient/TestableHttpClient/src/TestableHttpClient/README.md

 Creating unittest for code that uses `HttpClient` can be difficult to test.
 It requires a custom HttpMessageHandler or a mocked version.
 TestableHttpClient provides a testable version of HttpMessageHandler and several helper functions to configure the `TestableHttpHandler` and several ways to assert which requests were made.

+When you use [NFluent](https://n-fluent.net/) for asserting, then you would be interested in the package [TestableHttpClient.NFluent](https://www.nuget.org/packages/TestableHttpClient.NFluent/).

 ## Howto install

 TestableHttpClient is released as a NuGet packages and can be installed via the NuGet manager in VisualStudio or by running the following command on the command line: